 I doubt that any of these silhouettes look in any way weird to you, but why do they work? personally I think that visual subdivision is the key factor here.

-Typically male bodies are shaped are such that the shoulders are wider than the hips, which is called an 'inverted triangle'.
+Typically male shoulders are wider than the hips, a body type called an 'inverted triangle'.
 If we look at the existing male skirted garments, it can be seen that in most cases, the shape of the skirt part is a similar shape to the torso, as if it were mirrored vertically at the waist.

 This creates a silhouette where the wide shoulders gently flow into a narrow waist, before gently flowing out once again into the skirt.
 This kind of 'bow tie' silhouette could be considered a characteristic of the male skirted silhouette.